 While Breitling is best known for its Navitimer pilot’s watch with the distinctive slide rule bezel, the watch to get is their more elegant Top Time chronograph from the 1960s.
 Its handwound Valjoux 72 movement was the same used by Rolex, Heuer and others for their tickers in the ‘60s, and its three-register dial, broad dial, pump pushers and domed crystal are timeless, so much so that Breitling emulated the design for its recent Transocean chronograph.
 But why not get the original?
 Top Times have gotten more popular in the past couple of years and prices have gone up, but they are plentiful and still a steal when you compare them to vintage Speedmasters, Carreras and Daytonas of the same era.

-Most of the great deals in vintage watches tend to be simpler pieces.
-But if you want something more complicated, you’ll have a hard time finding a better deal than a Wakmann triple calendar chronograph.
+Most of the great deals in vintage watches tend to be simpler pieces like time only watches or, at best, chronographs.
+But if you want something a bit more complicated, you’ll have a hard time finding a better deal than a Wakmann triple calendar chronograph.
 Wakmann was an American importer that sold watches from Swiss marques, most famously Breitling, and often double branded its timepieces.
 One of its best-known references was the triple calendar chronograph, which housed a handwound Valjoux 730 motor that displayed day, date and month as well as a triple-register chronograph.
-Handsome and well-sized at 39 millimeters; the Wakmann swings far above its horological weight.
+These watches are handsome and well-sized at 39 millimeters; they’re also well respected by watch nerds, and they swing far above their horological weight.

 Along with Seiko, Zodiac was the brand of choice for soldiers and divers in the late ‘60s and early ‘70s.
 The Sea Wolf was a rugged and capable dive watch that delivered more bang for its buck, even back in its heyday.
 Its distinctive dial with cursive script and triangular markers and an engraved rotating timing bezel have a funky ‘60s vibe that sets it apart from so many Submariner copycats.
 The size is a touch small for a dive watch at 38 millimeters — if you want bigger, you’ll have to opt for the Sea Wolf’s successor, the chunkier Super Sea Wolf.